toliaqat/xenon-wiki/Multi-Node-Tutorial.md

       ],
 ```
 The node group service uses random probing and state merges to maintain the group state without a large number of messages.

+### Multiple node groups
+A xenon host can be listed in multiple node groups.
+You can create new node groups through a POST to /core/node-groups, similar to any other factory service.

+A service participates in a node group through a node selector service.
+Please refer to the slides / protocol page, linked at the top of this tutorial, for more details.

 # Replication